ryedin/site/_console/integrations.md

 ### Write permissions

-We are currently requesting `user:email`, `admin:repo_hook` and `repo` scope.
+We are currently requesting `user:email`, `admin:repo_hook` and `repo` OAuth scope.

 We request `repo` scope so we can:

-- List all your repositories for easy selection in the integration and workflow builder tools
+- List all your repositories for easy selection in the integration and Workflow builder tools
-- Query a repo branch to make sure other required status checks pass before running a workflow
+- Query a repo branch to make sure other required status checks pass before running a Workflow
-- Pull code to build Docker images during a workflow
+- Pull code to build Docker images during a Workflow

-Unfortunately, `repo` scope also includes write permissions.
-Therefore, according to our current understanding of the GitHub OAuth feature, it's not currently possible to grant us read-only access to your repos.
+Unfortunately, `repo` scope also includes write permissions, but Convox does not write to your repositories.

 **We do not write to your GitHub repositories in any case.**